IATI/IATI-Extra-Documentation/en/rulesets/standard-ruleset.rst

 Machine Readable Rules
 ^^^^^^^^^^^^^^^^^^^^^^

-(these are defined in a JSON file that can be consumed programatically, but are also displayed here)
+These rules are defined in a `JSON file <https://github.com/IATI/IATI-Rulesets/blob/version-2.01/rulesets/standard.json>` as part of our :doc:`Single Source of Truth </developer/ssot/>` that can be consumed programatically.
+The list below has been generated from that source.